 Repair Holes and Chips

-The first thing you should do is to repair and holes, chips or cracks that you have on the surface.
+The next thing you should do is repair holes, chips, or cracks on the surface of your garage floor.

-Not only will this ensure you get a smooth, clean finish, but this will also reduce the risk of the paint chipping off around the holes,.
-That can lead to additional damage down the road.
+Not only will this help you get a smooth, clean finish, but it helps reduce the risk of the paint chipping off around the holes, which can lead to additional damage down the road.

 To complete the repair, use an epoxy patching compound like MAX TPC or patching mortar.